catalyst-cloud/catalystcloud-docs/source/faq/cant-ssh-to-instance.rst

 .. note::

- The nova command line client has an SSH option, this is not a recommended method for logging in to an instance.
+ The openstack command line client has an SSH option, this is not a recommended method for logging in to an instance.
 This command currently has a bug where it cannot find the public address for an instances that does have a valid floating IP.

 If you cannot SSH to an instance there are two common and one less common root cause, these are: